marcbria/dojo/README.md

 - Traefik as the reverse proxy.
 - Extra tooling to make your life easier: git, just, tldr...

-You need to create your own inventory/hosts.yml to make it work and then, you can call the initial playbooks with just as follows:
+First you need to create your own [inventory/hosts.yml](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/yaml_inventory.html#examples).
+Then you will need to install ansible and the playbooks.

+I setup some "[just](https://github.com/casey/just#packages)" scripts to make this work easier:

 ```
 $ just ansible-install